 The aim of these sessions is to introduce steps to reduce the risk of falling and improve the health and wellbeing of those taking part.
 They are split into three levels:

 The exercises in Level 1 are to be performed seated.
 We recommend that you complete Level 1 for 8-10 weeks (or longer if you don’t feel ready to progress) before progressing to Level 2.
 During the 8-10 weeks you can increase the number of repetitions for each exercise.
 This will enable you to progress to the Level 2 video.

 The Level 2 exercises are performed standing but using the support of a chair to aid your balance.
 Level 2 also introduces Backward Chaining, which is the method we use to get up and down from the floor.
-Level 2 should be followed for 8-10 weeks or until you feel ready to complete Level 3.
-Backward Chaining can be introduced after completing 4-5 weeks of Level 2.
+You should aim to follow this for 8-10 weeks, or until you feel ready to complete Level 3.
+You can introduce Backward Chaining after completing 4-5 weeks of Level 2.

 The Level 3 video is suitable for those that have either completed at least 8 weeks of the Level 2 video and/or have a low to moderate fear of falling.
 You should be able to complete the Backward Chaining movements from Level 2 on their own before progressing to Level 3 where we do some floor-based exercises.
 Although we are progressing to not needing the chair support, you should always have a chair next to you in case you feel off balance.

 For the Resistance Training section of the videos, we have used bands for most of the exercises.
 If you don’t have access to any bands then you can use small weights or tins (soup, beans etc) instead for some of the exercises.

 Ensure that you use a chair that is firm and steady that you can get in and out of.
 The floor area around you should be clear and not slippery.
 Please don’t participate if you are feeling unwell or are recovering from a fall.